 To show the accuracy of clustering, we train our system with 26 days of data.
-Accordingly, for each room, we get a number ber of Clusters for Each Room
+Accordingly, for each room, we get a number of clusters (shown in Table II) each of which corresponds to an

-Room Num. of Clus-
+Room Num. of Clus- -ters

--ters

 Bedroom 1

 Toilet 4

 Shower 1

 Kitchen 12

 Outside 1

-ABLE I I: Num